 Komuter train tickets are not available for advance purchase - you just turn up and buy your ticket for the next departure.

-Please Note : Tickets are no longer available for the SRT Train from George Town or Butterworth Station and have to be purchased at Padang Besar Station.
+Please Note : Tickets for the SRT train from Pdg.
+Besar to Bangkok are no longer available from George Town or Butterworth Station and have to be purchased at Padang Besar Station.

 Second class coaches have a total of 40 sleeper seats, which are later turned into beds.